The Remarkable History of Vancouver, Washington. The original Vancouver.

 Finally, on Jan.
 23, 1857, the City of Vancouver was incorporated.
 Through the rest of the century, Vancouver steadily developed.
 In 1908, the first rail line east through the Washington side of the Columbia River Gorge reached Vancouver.
 In 1910, a railroad bridge was opened south across the Columbia.
 In 1917, the first span of the Interstate Bridge was completed.

-During World War I, the site later named Pearson Field was the location of the world's largest spruce cut-up mill.
+During World War I, a site later to become named Pearson Airfield was the location of the world's largest spruce cut-up mill.
 It cut raw timber into the lumber used to build the airplanes that helped win the war in Europe.
 During World War II, Vancouver’s Kaiser Shipyard built a variety of crafts that contributed greatly to America’s war effort.

 The City of Vancouver and our community partners - Fort Vancouver National Park, Fort Vancouver National Trust and the State of Washington - work hard to revitalize Fort Vancouver National Site.
-Examples include restoring Officer's Row buildings (pictured above,) supporting of Clark County Historical Museum and creating/funding the historical interpretive and art displays across our community.
+Examples include restoring Officer's Row buildings (pictured above,) the city also supports the Clark County Historical Museum, owns Esther Short Park, the oldest public square in the Pacific Northwest, the Slocum House, and Covington House and creates historical interpretive and art displays across our community.

 From its long and colorful history, Vancouver boasts these many special distinctions: